 ITSL reviewed our project database for existing soil information from nearby projects.
 Based on this review, the soil types for nearby projects are typically comprised of natural, silt and sand.
-In addition, ITSL reviewed our existing statistical information with respect to slope failure probabilities for the Okanagan silt bluffs near Summerland, which are similar in material type to the slopes near the subject property.

 The geology map titled OK Geology (Open File 6839) provided by the Geologic Survey of Canada was also reviewed.
 Within the subject property, this map indicates the bedrock materials consist of granitic gneiss.
 Although no reasonably proximate groundwater wells were discovered in our research of the publicly available information from iMapBC, based on our experience, ITSL anticipates that bedrock will be very deep.